dtao/decks/javascript-for-the-anti-js-crowd.markdown

 }
 ```

-Plus this puts us back where we were with nowhere to put business logic.
+Plus this puts us back where we were with nowhere to put business logic (since
+we can't modify the generated `CustomerInfoPB` class).

 ***